zephyrproject-rtos/zephyr/boards/arm/frdm_k64f/doc/index.rst

 Overview
 ********

-The Freedom-K64F is an ultra-low-cost development platform for Kinetis K64, K63, and K24 MCUs.
+T he Freedom-K64F is an ultra-low-cost development platform for Kinetis K64, K63, and K24 MCUs.

 - Form-factor compatible with the Arduino R3 pin layout